 One of the best ways to learn more about an industry is to work in it.
 Whether it's an insight day or a week-long placement, experience helps you to better understand how a company and sector works.
 In addition, you’ll strengthen your CV and start to identify whether you’re suited to and enjoy working in that industry.

-And finally, stay up to date with the main business and political stories each week by signing up to our Commercial Awareness update.
+Stay up to date with the main business and political stories each week by signing up to our Commercial Awareness Update.
 Bright Network members can update your profile and tick Commercial Awareness to receive the weekly roundup straight to you inbox.